 Photos: Yves Lacroix for Badmintonphoto and Gerald Jew

-It has been 10 years since Badzine went international and in this series of articles, our volunteers share with you their best their experience writing, photographing, and interviewing to bring the world of badminton to the screens of our readers over the last decade.
+It has been 10 years since Badzine went international and in this series of articles, our volunteers share with you their best memories of their experience writing, photographing, and interviewing to bring the world of badminton to the screens of our readers over the last decade.
 This week, we hear from three talented individuals who have all been indispensable members of the Badzine team.

 Yves Lacroix, Badzine Correspondent since 2006 (Badzine Québec founder and Badmintonphoto photographer since much earlier!)